ZuevKirill/test_task_delement/README.md

 * Launch `gulp` to run watchers, server and compilers
 * Launch `gulp building` to minify files for production

+##attentively
+Сonver format webP only in prodaction(build) no work dev chrome

 ##Directory Layout

 	project_gulp_bem  # Project root